 How to make a spicy chicken sandwich

 Batter, fry, serve!
-Making these McDonald’s copycat spicy sandwiches couldn’t be easier.
-Here are detailed instructions for making these spicy chicken sandwiches.
+Making this Popeye’s copycat spicy crispy sandwich couldn’t be easier.
+Here are detailed instructions for making them:

 - Add cornstarch to the fry mix for extra crispiness.
-Mixing some cornstarch with the flour for the dry mix yields a crispier coating.
+My secret trick to extra crispy chicken.
+Mixing some starch with the flour for the dry mix yields a crispier coating.

 - Play around with the sauces.
 You don’t have to stick to mayonnaise and ketchup for this sandwich.
 You can use any sauce you like, including mustard-based sauces and even big mac sauce.